 Little Manitou Lake, Saskatchewan, Canada

-Little Manitou Lake visitor and community guide
+- Little Manitou Lake Map

 One of the most striking wonders of the Saskatchewan prairie, Little Manitou has been amazing its human visitors since well before European settlers arrived in the area.
 Once a freshwater lake formed in a depression gouged out by glaciers and fed by underground springs, the lake has no outlet, causing the water to become increasingly more mineral-laden.
 It is believed the tipping point was likely reached over 10,000 years ago, as minerals left behind by evaporation caused the lake’s freshwater status to be lost.
 Now one of only five lakes in the world where the waters hold more mineral salts than it can absorb, the semi-dissolved minerals sink to the lowest layers during extended periods of calm water.
 Little Manitou Lake’s deepest portions hold large amounts of sodium, magnesium and potassium salts.
 The salts content of about 180 grams per liter makes Little Manitou Lake about half as dense as the Dead Sea and far denser than sea water.